-Out of many techniques for preserving the jalapenos, this jalapeno paste is the simplest of all.
-This recipe isn't just about blending up the peppers.
-But it's all about infusing and enhancing the natural flavors of jalapeno.
+Out of many techniques for preserving jalapenos, this jalapeno paste is the simplest.
+This recipe isn't just about blending the peppers; it's all about infusing and enhancing the natural flavors of jalapeno.

 Add a spoonful of this concentrated jalapeno to any food, and make them more exciting and flavorful!